LRNWebComponents/ontology/lrnsys-ontology.md

 - a hierarchy that can be collapsed and expanded by passing it a simple json array
 ## lrnsys-randomimage
 - input a pool of images
 - generates a random selection from the pool
+## image-inspector
+- input a src for image
+- zoom in, zoom out, rotate right, rotate left, mirror, and show image in new window